-Pastoral care is the cornerstone of an Eaton Square Mayfair education.
-Supporting and guiding pupils to enable them to develop inherent resilience to tackle the challenges of adolescence with confidence and positivity is at the core of what we do.
+Pastoral care is the cornerstone of an Eaton Square Senior School education.
+Supporting and guiding pupils to enable them to tackle the challenges of adolescence and beyond with confidence and positivity.

-We believe that school provides the perfect platform to develop important skills for life.
-Each week, pupils in Years 7, 8 and 9 participate in a weekly leadership development lesson taught by a senior team of teachers.
-We follow a programme called ‘Compass for Life’ developed by Floyd Woodrow, former SAS Major and leadership coach.
-The aim of the programme is to encourage pupils to have a better understanding of who they are as people, what their strengths are and how to better understand others too.
+We believe that school provides the perfect platform to develop important skills for life beyond the classroom.
+Each week, pupils in Years 7, 8 and 9 participate in a weekly leadership development lesson that aims to encourage pupils to gain a greater insight into themselves and develop a clear understanding of their own and others’ strengths.

-Our pupils are pioneers.
-They are helping to shape the foundations upon which future years will be based.
-This is a rare opportunity and one which our pupils have thoroughly enjoyed.
-From developing a new house system to considering pupil leadership structures within the school, our pupils have had brilliant ideas which they have seen transformed into reality.
+Eaton Square pupils are pioneers helping to shape the foundations upon which future years will be based.
+This is a rare opportunity and one that our pupils have embraced.
+From developing a new house system to considering pupil leadership structures within the school, our pupils have had brilliant ideas that they have seen transformed into reality.